In order to apply to Teach For America, you must satisfy the following prerequisites:

 - You have US citizenship or national/permanent resident status or have received deferred action for childhood arrivals

-You must have received your bachelor’s degree from an accredited college or university by the first day of the summer institute, which varies depending on the region to which you are assigned.
+You must have received your bachelor’s degree from an accredited college or university by the first day of your summer training, which varies depending on the region to which you are assigned.
 You also must have received a high school diploma or high school equivalency certificate.
-In some instances, your assigned region may specify an earlier date by which you must have obtained your bachelor's degree.
+In some instances, your placement region may specify an earlier date by which you must have obtained your bachelor's degree.
 Exceptions to this policy may be granted for applicants who provide documentation that they have fulfilled all graduation requirements but do not yet have a degree conferred.
 This may not be possible for all institute or regional district sites.
 Applicants may contact us with direct questions about this policy.

 You must have a cumulative undergraduate grade point average (GPA) of 2.50 on a 4.00 scale (as measured by the institution awarding your degree) at the time we receive your application, as well as at the time of graduation.
 The GPA requirement is mandated by the school districts and credentialing programs with which we work.
 Graduate school GPAs should not be used or averaged in with undergraduate GPAs.
 If you are accepted into Teach For America and your final GPA falls below a 2.50, you will forego your position with Teach For America.
 Applicants must also pass any coursework indicated on their transcript as “in progress” at the time of their interview.
 If your cumulative undergraduate GPA was below a 2.50 but you have a graduate degree with a cumulative GPA of 3.50 or higher, learn more about our GPA Prerequisite Waiver.

-Due to the hiring restrictions of many of our partner school districts, Teach For America may only accept US citizens, nationals, legal permanent residents, or have received action for childhood arrivals for admission into the corps.
+Due to the hiring restrictions of many of our partner school districts, Teach For America may only accept US citizens, nationals, legal permanent residents, or people who have received deferred action for childhood arrivals (DACA) for admission into the corps.
 Individuals who are in the United States under a student, work, or tourist visa are not eligible to become Teach For America corps members.
 Similarly, individuals who have refugee status but nothing indicating permanent resident alien status are not eligible to become Teach For America corps members.

 Therefore, if you are invited to a final interview, you must provide legal documentation that proves you are a citizen, national, lawful permanent resident of the United States or have received deferred action for childhood arrivals.
 Visas are not acceptable.